 Installing Smoke Alarms: Where, How and Why?

 The "why" is obvious.
-The importance of smoke alarms is no secret to anyone.
+The importance of smoke alarms is no secret.
 They are proven to save lives by providing an early warning in the event of a fire.
-While most US households have at least one smoke alarm installed somewhere, they are not always enough, nor are they always installed properly.
+While most US households have one or more smoke alarms, they are not always enough, nor are they always installed properly.
 In fact, according to the National Fire Protection Association (NFPA), "A 2004 survey found that 96% of US households had at least one smoke alarm, yet in 2000-2004, no smoke alarms were present or none operated in almost half (46%) of the reported home fires."
-There are many kinds of smoke alarms available, and they do not cost much; a decent smoke detector can be purchased for $7-$10.
+Here's how to install smoke alarms the right way.

 How Many Smoke Alarms for a Home?